fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### Space and Environment
-21: Charles W. J. Withers, "Place and the ‘Spatial Turn’ in _Geography and in History_,” 637–58. **DUE: Comments on web essays on GitHub.
-Compare essays to earlier postings on the material.**
+21: William Cronon, "The Trouble with Wilderness: Or, Getting Back to the Wrong Nature," 7-28. **DUE: Comments on web essays on GitHub (see email for more details).**

-23: William Cronon, "The Trouble with Wilderness: Or, Getting Back to the Wrong Nature," 7-28.
+23: Charles W. J. Withers, "Place and the ‘Spatial Turn’ in _Geography and in History_,” 637–58.

 ### History of Others